mac-data-marcm/social_media_proj/README.md

 ```
 ![image](https://github.com/mac-data-marcm/social_media_proj/assets/148590292/f98fe5db-af24-4fca-a280-a5b65d995cc1)

 Next, we look at a count of tweets by category.
-We see that random seeding of categories placed a similar number of "tweets" in each Category
+We see that random seeding of categories placed a similar number of "tweets" in each Category.
 ```
 fig = px.bar(cat_counts, x = 'Category', y = 'count',
              text_auto = '.2f',